 Normally added to Operating Cash Flow (OCF), stock-based compensation is still an expense of doing business and dilutes the holdings of existing shareholders.
 Our preferred treatment is to exclude from OCF (as it is from EBITDA) and to treat stock-based compensation as a source of financing (Cash Flows from Financing Activities).

 Make sure that capitalized software costs (normally shown as Intangibles) are included as Capex.
-These are often stated as a separate item on the Cash Flow Statement and omitted as a deduction from FCF.
+These are often stated as a separate item on the Cash Flow Statement and sometimes omitted as a deduction from FCF.

 Regular acquisitions may enhance revenue growth (and margins) but absorb free cash flow.
-Adjust revenue growth to exclude growth from acquisitions or deduct acquisitions from FCF, otherwise you will be double-counting.
+Adjust projected revenue growth to exclude growth from acquisitions or deduct acquisitions from FCF, otherwise you will be double-counting.

 Disposals, Spin-offs & Discontinued Operations

 FCF needs to be adjusted for disposals, spin-offs and discontinued operations.
 If the operation was making losses then FCF will increase.

 Bear in mind when evaluating potential growth that discontinued operations may be excluded from past performance.
 Companies are often motivated to dispose of under-performing operations because they reflect poorly on management.
-Future expected growth should be adjusted to reflect the likelihood of further poor performance.
+Projected future growth should be adjusted to reflect the likelihood of further poor performance.

 Margin of Safety

 Stocks with stable revenue and earnings streams justify higher prices which are recognized through a longer payback period.
 We may use a payback period of 10 years for volatile stocks, while blue chip stocks may justify a payback period of 13 years or more.